Towards enriched universal algebra: More on Birkhoff subcategories

 \end{enumerate} } \end{exams}

 \begin{rem} If $\cv=\CMet$ is the full subcategory of $\Met$ consisting of complete metric spaces, then regular epimorphisms are not surjections; hence we cannot apply the lemma.
-It does not seem that strong epimorphisms are regular in $\CMet$.\\ Similarly, in $\cv=\omega$-$\CPO$, regular epimorphisms are not surjections; hence we cannot apply the lemma.
+It does not seem that strong epimorphisms are regular in $\CMet$.

+Similarly, in $\cv=\omega$-$\CPO$, regular epimorphisms are not surjections; hence we cannot apply the lemma.
 It does not seem that strong epimorphisms are regular in $\omega$-$\CPO$.
 Hence we do not obtain the Birkhoff-type theorem from \cite{ANR}. \end{rem}

 Next we recall the notion of $\ce$-projectivity~\cite{LR12} and introduce that of $\ce$-stability.

 \begin{defi} Given a factorization system $(\ce,\cm)$ on $\cv$, recall that an object $X\in\cv$ is called {\em $\ce$-projective} if $\cv_0(X,-)\colon\cv\to\Set$ sends maps in $\ce$ to a surjection of sets.
 An object $X$ is called {\em $\ce$-stable} if $e^X\colon A^X\to B^X$ is in $\ce$ whenever $e\colon A\to B$ is in $\ce$. \end{defi}